What is AMP (Accelerated Mobile Pages)?

 AMP is open source, but has been strongly backed by Google.
 These special pages follow a standard set of elements in order to ensure every page created with this system meets speed standards.
 The framework also uses a Google AMP Cache system, which basically means that these pages can be served by Google, instead of a website’s own hosting environment.
-Developers can create AMP only if they stay within the limitations created by the platform and as long as the AMP page is an exact replica of the canonical page it was built after.
+Developers can create AMP only if they stay within the limitations created by the platform and as long as the AMP page is an exact replica of the canonical page it was built from.
 So users should not be able to tell the difference between the initial page and the AMP.
-Yet, the AMP will load faster and will be easier to crawl and understand by robots.
+Yet, the AMP will load faster and will be easier to crawl and be understood by bots.

 Although using AMP is not, as of now, a compulsory condition for websites, it can be assumed that it will become an important element in the Google algorithm and is already a good opportunity for websites to showcase their content in another way.
-With the launch of AMP stories, websites get an extra chance to be featured in a new SERP section for mobiles altogether.
+With the launch of AMP stories, websites get an extra chance to be featured in a new SERP section for mobile.

-How do AMP work?
+How does AMP work?

-Why are AMP important?
+Why is AMP important?